P-K-Labs/Starbucks-Marketing-Project/README.md

 nurturing the human spirit?

-Applied the following analytical tools for the same (using JMP, Enginius Biz and Tableau) :- -Segmentation Analysis
+Applied the following analytical tools for the same (using JMP, Enginius Biz and Tableau) :-

+- Segmentation Analysis
--Clustering Analysis
+- Clustering Analysis
--Discriminant Analysis
+- Discriminant Analysis
--Positioning and Factor Analysis
+- Positioning and Factor Analysis
--Predictive Modeling: Linear and Logistic Regression
+- Predictive Modeling: Linear and Logistic Regression